-You will only receive your employment contract on your first working day to sign.
-This usually happens in 3-fold.
-One for you, your employer and the administration office.
-It is a standard document that is used for everyone in Spain but is filled in with the specific characteristics of your job, income and any conditions of the employer.
+You will receive your employment contract on your first working day to sign, usually three samples.
+One for you, one for your employer and one for the administration office.
+It is a standard document that is used for everyone in Spain but is filled in with the specific characteristics of your job, income and any additional conditions of the employer.

 As in all other countries, you have rights and obligations with your employer.
-That is quite extensive but a few useful tips are never gone!
+That is quite extensive but a few useful tips will help you in the first place!

-The day before you start working again if you are better, you also need to get a better report.
-This is called the Alta.
+The day before you go back to work as soon as you feel better, you also need to get an `Alta´, a note that proofs you are able to work again.
 Without this note both your employer and you are punishable, so make sure you have it when you go back to work!

 For doctor’s visits, you may stay away from office for a maximum of 18 hours per year.
 Of course always in good consultation with your employer or manager.
-But make sure you always get a proof of “justificante” from your doctor before you return to work.
+But make sure you always get a “justificante” (proof of your visit) from your doctor before you return to work.

 You can also check this link: